Get 60% Off & Free Shipping While Stocks Last

 4. lint roller will also be an excellent investment to help remove the excess fur from your clothes.

-Dogs naturally dry their ears as a part of their daily routine.
-Then again, if you observe that your dog still seems to shake his head frequently even after cleaning his ears, you may need to get your pet to a vet for a check-up.
+Then again, if you observe that there's still constant head shaking even after cleaning your dog's ears, you may need to get your pet to a vet for a check-up.

 The vet may clean your dog's ears, any extra fur will be trimmed, and medication will be prescribed.
-Usually, an antibiotic rinse is applied to the ears after cleaning.
-You should also ask for an allergy test if your dog has experienced multiple ear infections.

 dog keeps shaking head